mongodb/docs-app-services/docs-release-notes.md

 ## Authenticate & Manage Users
 - Define User Metadata: Add missing ref targets, update links to SDK pages to use bullets instead of tabs
 - Manage User Sessions: New page consisting of moved and new content.
-Moved get & refresh token and revoke user sessions content, new configure token expiration, verify & decode token, and end user session content.
+Moved get & refresh token and revoke user sessions content; new configure token expiration, verify & decode token, and end user session content.

 ## Define Data Access Permissions
 - Update many pages across Rules documentation for the release of the rules unification project

 ## Reference
-- App Configuration Files/MongoDB Data Sources: Remove Device Sync from the info about when you would define collection-level rules in a collection's `rules.json` after release of rules unification project
+- App Configuration Files/MongoDB Data Sources: Remove Device Sync from description of when you would define collection-level rules in a collection's `rules.json` for the release of rules unification project

 # February 17, 2023